Translate this page to any language by choosing a language in the box below.

 allergic to their feces.
 People sometimes confuse dustmites with bed

 bugs.
-See this page about bed
+See this page about bed bugs

-bugs and if you are going to a hotel or motel,
+and if you are going to a hotel or motel,

-for tips specific to staying in hotels and motels.
+check this page for tips specific to staying in hotels and motels.

 Skin cells and scales, commonly called dander, are often concentrated in lounging areas, mattresses, frequently used furniture and associated carpeted areas,